 Most of the village’s 600 residents are employed by Cucinelli, including his family, plus about 1,000 others from neighbouring towns who weave the cashmere and assemble the handcrafted garments.
 A daily break accommodates the Italian custom of an afternoon rest at home with family, while the restored farmhouse serves as the company cafeteria where traditional Umbrian dishes are prepared daily for employees, from “healthy and genuine ingredients grown by a farmer in the area.”

 “My dream has always been to make people’s work more human by respecting the economic and moral dignity of my employees and trying in our work to cause as little damage as possible to humanity,” says Cucinelli.
-“You weren’t born to live like animals, but to practise virtue and acquire knowledge,” he says, quoting the Italian poet Dante.
+“You weren’t born to live like animals, but to practice virtue and acquire knowledge,” he says, quoting the Italian poet Dante.

 With profit made from his cashmere atelier, Cucinelli has taken on the restoration of Solomeo over the span of three decades, from replanting orchards and building soccer stadiums to preserving the ancient buildings and establishing a school of craftsmanship.
 Here, the artisanal disciplines of masonry, fabric assembly, tailoring and dressmaking are taught to a new generation by master craftspeople.